andrewdatalab/andrewdatalab.github.io/_posts/2026-02-06-claudedesktop-mcp-azure.md

 tags: [mcp, claude, windows, azure]
 ---

-Pre-requisite :
+## Pre-requisite :
-Claude Desktop is installed in your Wndows 11
+1️⃣ Claude Desktop is installed in your Wndows 11
-MCP server written in Python script.
+2️⃣ MCP server written in Python script.
 In my case nc2_azure_mcp.py

+## 🧠 High-Level Purpose
 In brief, in Claude Desktop, mcpServers.json is the configuration file that tells Claude Desktop how to start/connect to your MCP server.
 The server is your Python script (e.g., nc2_azure_mcp.py) that Claude launches via the command you configure.

-Where to find mcpServers.json?
+## 🔍 Where to find mcpServers.json?
 Go to Setting > Developer : Local MCP servers click "Edit Config".

 ```json